GF(2)

 GF(2) (also denoted $\mathbb F_2$, Z/2Z or $\mathbb Z/2\mathbb Z$) is the finite field with two elements.
 (Note: GF is the initialism of Galois field, another name for finite fields.)

 GF(2) is the field with the smallest possible number of elements, and is unique if the additive identity and the multiplicative identity are denoted respectively 0 and 1, as usual.

 The elements of GF(2) may be identified with the two possible values of a bit and to the Boolean values true and false.
 It follows that GF(2) is fundamental and ubiquitous in computer science and its logical foundations.

 Definition

-GF(2) is the unique field with two elements with its additive and multiplicative identities respectively denoted 0 and 1.
+GF(2) is the unique field with two elements.
+Its additive and multiplicative identities are respectively denoted 0 and 1.

 Its addition is defined as the usual addition of integers but modulo 2 and corresponds to the table below: